 - identify the services in the value chain that are good candidates for outsourcing

-- make sure your outsourcing strategy is aligned with your organizational goals and objectives
+- make sure your outsourcing strategy aligns with your organizational goals and objectives

 - customize key performance indicators (KPIs) to measure the value and effectiveness of your outsourcing strategy